qinwf/awesome-R/README.md

 ## Learning R
 *Packages for Learning R.*

-- [swirl](http://swirlstats.com/) - An interactive R tutorial directly in your R console.
+* [swirl](http://swirlstats.com/) - An interactive R tutorial directly in your R console.
+* [DataScienceR](https://github.com/ujjwalkarn/DataScienceR) - a list of R tutorials for Data Science, NLP and Machine Learning.

 # Resources